MichaelEGA/Open-Galaxy/README.md

 **Licence**

-The game is open source and can be forked, modified, or replicated (Apache 2.0) but models, music, and icons remain the property of the respective creators and must be used with permission.
+The game is open source and can be forked, modified, or replicated (Apache 2.0) but models, music, and icons remain the property of the respective creators and must be properly accredited.

 **Changelog**